 Researchers want to see the differences between species to learn what’s been advantageous to our evolution.
-That’s where the “comparative” aspect comes in: what’s different, what’s the same, and what does it tell us about the human mind?
+That’s where the “comparative” aspect comes in: What’s different, what’s the same, and what all this tells us about the human mind.

 An animal psychologist is like an animal behaviorist in many ways, and the fields do overlap—although psychology is the broader discipline.
-Whereas psychologists focus on understanding and explaining things, behaviorists look to change or leverage them.
+Behaviorists observe and attempt to modify animal behaviors.
 This might be as simple as dog training or as complicated as encouraging mating in the wild.
-Moreover, psychologists study more than just behavior.
+Psychologists, on the other hand, study more than just behavior.
 They also look at cognition (the internal mental processes) behind animal behaviors to help explain why creatures do what they do.

 A lot goes into animal psychology, from metacognition to behaviorism.
-On this page you’ll learn more about these field subtopics, as well as specific degrees and jobs one can hold in animal psychology.
+On this page you’ll learn more about these field subtopics, as well as specific degrees and jobs you can hold in animal psychology.

 What Does an Animal Psychologist Do?